FreeLanguageTools/vocabsieve/README.md

 You are welcome to report bugs, suggest features/enhancements, or ask for clarifications by opening a GitHub issue.

 ## Donations

 Send me some Monero to support this work!
+If you can [prove](https://www.getmonero.org/resources/user-guides/prove-payment.html) a payment of more than 0.05 XMR, you can receive prioritized support and and consideration for feature requests.

 XMR Address: `89AZiqM7LD66XE9s5G7iBu4CU3i6qUu2ieCq4g3JKacn7e1xKuwe2tvWApLFvhaMR47kwNzjC4B5VL3N32MCokE2U9tGXzX`